bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-whiteboard-toolbar-plugin/README.md

   app:
     ... // All app configurations
   plugins:
-    - name: sampleWhiteboardToolbarPlugin
+    - name: samplePresentationToolbarPlugin
       url: <<PLUGIN_URL>>
   ... // All other configurations
 ```

-Alternatively, you can host the bundled file on the BigBlueButton server by copying `dist/SampleWhiteboardToolbarPlugin.js` to the folder `/var/www/bigbluebutton-default/assets/plugins`.
-In this case, the `<<PLUGIN_URL>>` will be `https://<your-host>/plugins/SampleWhiteboardToolbarPlugin.js`.
+Alternatively, you can host the bundled file on the BigBlueButton server by copying `dist/SamplePresentationToolbarPlugin.js` to the folder `/var/www/bigbluebutton-default/assets/plugins`.
+In this case, the `<<PLUGIN_URL>>` will be `https://<your-host>/plugins/SamplePresentationToolbarPlugin.js`.